-Leslie Trundy is a school counselor at Morse High School in Bath, Maine.
-She has seven years of experience as a counselor.
-Leslie holds a B.S. in social science from Michigan State University and an M.S. in school counseling from the University of Southern Maine.
+Leslie Trundy is a school counselor at Morse High School in Bath, Maine, where she began working in 2005.
+Leslie holds a BS in Social Science from Michigan State University and an MS in School Counseling from the University of Southern Maine.
 She is a member of ASCA and MESCA.

 Insights and advice